 Return loss measurements of >25 dB are often meaningless at the end of a feeder cable (particularly at frequencies above 1 GHz) , due to connector and cable impedance discontinuities.
 From this, it can be deduced that measuring the antenna in isolation is necessary to confirm its condition, unless the cable loss is very low i.e. less than a 1 dB.

 This antenna return loss (or SWR) can be measured directly with the WE-2705P by first calibrating the analyzer at the end of a short interconnecting cable (e.g LMR-195 of length less than 1m) and then connecting this cable directly to the antenna.
-With reduced accuracy it is not essential to calibrate the WE-2705P at the end of the cable as this intermediate cable loss is typically about only 0.8 dB at 2.4 GHz (1m of LMR-195 cable).
+Accepting slightly reduced accuracy, it is not essential to calibrate the WE-2705P at the end of the cable, as this intermediate cable loss is typically about only 0.8 dB at 2.4 GHz (1m of LMR-195 cable).

 Refer to the specifications for the antenna to see expected return loss and SWR figures.
 If these measurements are worse than expected, this may be due to: